 USDA zones 5-10.

-'Norris Mandarin Melon Berry' female, seedless, watermelon flavor, watermelon overtones, more vigorous, USDA zones 5-9.
+'Norris Mandarin Melon Berry' female, seedless, fig flavor with watermelon overtones, more vigorous, USDA zones 5-9.
 Wildlife: Leaves and fruit attract browsing deer.
-Leaves can also be used to feed silk worms.
+Leaves are also used to feed silk worms.

 Toxic / Danger: Milky sap is a skin irritant and is mildly poisonous. poisonous.
 Unripe fruit can cause stomach upset.
 Thorns.